ben-xD/talkdash/README.md

 ## TODOs

-- Show speaker doesn't exist when the user is entered (even before message is sent)
 - Add clock and stopwatch feature
 - Zen mode
 - View and adjust time remaining for the speaker remotely as Event Host